hyperledger/caliper/docs/v0.4.2/Getting_Started.md

 Performance reports for the provided samples are hosted on the [documentation pages of the repository](https://hyperledger.github.io/caliper-benchmarks/).

 > **Important:** make sure that the version/tag of the benchmark repository matches the version of Caliper you are using!
-For example, if you are using Caliper v0.3.2, then `checkout` the `v0.3.2` tag after cloning the benchmark repository.
-The `master` branch of the benchmark repository corresponds to the latest `unstable` Caliper version.
+For example, if you are using Caliper v0.4.2, then `checkout` the `v0.4.2` tag after cloning the benchmark repository.
+The `main` branch of the benchmark repository corresponds to the latest `unstable` Caliper version.

 ## How to Contribute